 Ok so that fish is tiny but I did catch some absolute whoppers.
 We took the biggest fish back to the boat and our chef would cook them up as pre dinner snacks.

-After 4 blissful days on Lake Kariba we arrived at Rhino Safari Camp, a luxury bush camp on Muuyu Island in Zimbabwe’s Matusadona National Park.
-There are only 7 huts in the park and we took over all of them, they are situated near the waters’ edge and have no fencing or security, but are built on stilts, so animals freely passed underneath the huts during the day and at night.
+After 4 blissful days on Lake Kariba we arrived at Rhino Safari Camp.
+It’s a luxury bush camp on Muuyu Island in Zimbabwe’s Matusadona National Park.
+There are only 7 huts in the park and we took over all of them.
+They are situated near the waters’ edge and have no fencing or security, but are built on stilts.
+This is so animals can freely passed underneath the huts during the day and at night.
 I will never forget the incredible views from our beds of a salmon pink sun that slipped behind the horizon, with a smattering of elephants always visible (and audible) just a few metres away as they drank by the river.

 It was the perfect balance of feeling close to nature and the animals, but still holding a hint of luxury.
-During our first game drive our guide took us to see an orphaned baby elephant that had recently been killed by a pack of hyenas.
+During our first game drive we stumbled across a baby elephant that had recently been killed by a pack of hyenas.
 Its mother had died a few days before after being shot by poachers.
 I hadn’t realised quite how bad poaching had become in Zimbabwe.
-Despite the fact that an elephant’s tusk grows like a nail, so if it’s cut off properly it can grow back with no harm to the animal, poachers still prefer to shoot them in the head before cutting off their tusks.
+Despite the fact that an elephant’s tusk grows like a nail, poachers still prefer to shoot them in the head before cutting off their tusks.
 Sadly, despite the fact that most National Parks have anti poaching schemes in place, many of them are owned by the poachers.
 During my time at Rhino Safari camp I spent roughly 10 hours a day on game drives and never once saw an anti poaching jeep.

-Thanks to the park being opened since 1991, we were able to get incredibly close to the animals as they had grown somewhat used to the jeeps and the guides.
+As the park being opened since 1991, we were able to get incredibly close to the animals as they had grown somewhat used to the jeeps and the guides.
 One afternoon we even left our jeep and explored the bush on foot.
 Our guide – Peter – explained that the previous family he had taken for a bush walk had been charged by elephants.
-He’d told them to stand completely still so as not to scare the elephants but they’d ignored his directions and fled.
+He’d told them to stand still so as not to scare the elephants but they’d ignored his directions and fled.
 (I would have done the same!)
-Thankfully there was no charging of elephants during my walk, but we did find an impala that had been dragged into a nearby tree by a leopard.( I’ll spare you the gory image and not show you the picture)
+Thankfully there was no charging of elephants for us, but we did find an impala that had been dragged into a nearby tree by a leopard.( I’ll spare you the gory image and not show you the picture)

-My highlights during my stay here, were being trapped in our hut because Marula – an overly friendly elephant – had decided to eat some branches right outside our hut ( he did this on almost daily basis) and falling asleep to the sound of lions roaring nearby.
+My highlights during my stay were being trapped in our hut because Marula – a friendly elephant – had decided to eat some branches right outside our hut ( he did this on almost daily basis).
+Falling asleep to the sound of lions roaring nearby was a close second.

-For anyone that is interested in going on a safari, I highly recommend considering Zimbabwe over the commercialised and extremely touristy South Africa.
-You will have a more real and life changing experience, you’ll see a bigger range of animals and be able to get closer to them than you ever imagined.
+For anyone that is interested in going on a safari across Zimbabwe, I recommend it over the commercialised and touristy South Africa.
+You’ll have a more real and life changing experience, you’ll see a bigger range of animals and be able to get closer to them than you ever imagined.